The Blonde Girl

 "Ship, please help me," Eve whimpered softly.
 "My head hurts.
 I can hear all of them and see all of it.
 It hurts so much."

 "Eve, place your hands into the core before you," ship instructed firmly.

-Sharon and Shireen looked up at the computer and then over at the softly glowing structure.
+Sharon and Shareen looked up at the computer and then over at the softly glowing structure.
 They carefully moved her next to it and adjusted their grip on her to allow Eve the use of her hands.
-Eve slid her hands into the core through the gel like surface and her face relaxed.
+Eve slid her hands into the core through the gel-like surface and her face relaxed.
 Harry dropped the rain gear next to Rose's pack and moved over to Eve.
-Sharon and Shireen stepped aside to let Harry gently hold his daughter.
+Sharon and Shareen stepped aside to let Harry gently hold his daughter.
 The core's glow intensified to a dark red and Eve opened her eyes and looked over at Rose with a grin.